TITLE 56: LABOR AND EMPLOYMENT

 iii) Amount of gratuities (tips) received in the course of employment from persons other than the employing unit as determined in accordance with the provisions of 56 Ill.
 Adm.
 Code 2730.105;

 iv) Special payments for employment.
-Records under this heading include the amount of any special payments such as bonuses, gifts, etc., paid during the pay period but which relate to employment in a prior period.
+Records under this subsection (c)(2)(D)(iv) include the amount of any special payments, such as bonuses, gifts, etc., paid during the pay period but that relate to employment in a prior period.
 Payments are regarded as special payments if: the amount thereof was not determinable; or, the person or persons to whom paid was not ascertainable at the end of the pay period or periods during which the services were performed.
-The date must be shown separately as to: money payments; other remunerations; the nature of such payments; and, if such special payments were made for services performed during some period, the period during which such services were performed.
+The date must be shown separately as to: money payments; other remunerations; the nature of the payments; and, if the special payments were made for services performed during some period, the period during which the services were performed.

-E) His wage rate and scheduled or customary working hours according to the following classifications:
+E) His or her wage rate and scheduled or customary working hours according to the following classifications:

 i) Salaried workers, including the salary rate and the pay period covered by the rate;

-iii) Fixed hourly workers, including his hourly rate, the actual number of hours worked, and the full number of scheduled or customary working hours, if any, per week in the employment in which he is engaged;
+iii) Fixed hourly workers, including his or her hourly rate, the actual number of hours worked, and the full number of scheduled or customary working hours, if any, per week in the employment in which he or she is engaged;

-F) The date on which he was hired, rehired, or went to work after temporary layoff, and the date he was separated from employment.
+F) The date on which he or she was hired, rehired, or went to work after temporary layoff, and the date he or she was separated from employment.